Normal Wear and Tear

 This is damage the you DON'T pay for.

-A few small nail holes, chips, smudges, dents, scrapes, or cracks in the walls
+A few small nail holes, chips, smudges, small dents, scrapes, or cracks in the walls

 Carpet faded or worn thin from walking